DALPy-Developers/Github-Scraping/README.md

 ## Changelog

+### 3.22.2024
+* Clean up configuration by loading TOML into a dataclass instead of a dictionary and then separately handling defaults.
+* Added a maybe option to previews that functioned like the old no. Now, no will no longer show previews from the repository that was rejected.
+* Minor improvements to error reporting.
+* Additional minor code refactoring.

 ### 3.12.2024

-Made log file not hidden for usability.
+* Made log file not hidden for usability.

 ### 2.21.2024

-Updated default `issue_contact_email` to refer to the Tufts CS15 website.
+* Updated default `issue_contact_email` to refer to the Tufts CS15 website.

 ### 7.31.2023

-Added `extra_work` and `extra_work_args` to provide the capability for extra work to be done of the user's choosing after extra directories are made.
+* Added `extra_work` and `extra_work_args` to provide the capability for extra work to be done of the user's choosing after extra directories are made.
 This can be used to copy some files into the extra directory instead of doing nothing.

 ### 7.28.2023

-Added `custom_file` and `file_filter` capabilities to delete certain files from repositories that would be useless (e.g. binaries, Valgrind output).
+* Added `custom_file` and `file_filter` capabilities to delete certain files from repositories that would be useless (e.g. binaries, Valgrind output).

 ### 5.1.2023

-Added `requirements.txt`.
+* Added `requirements.txt`.

 ### 4.23.2023

-Added displayed message when query yielded no records to preview.
+* Added displayed message when query yielded no records to preview.
-Updated README with more information about rate limit violations.
+* Updated README with more information about rate limit violations.

 ### 3.7.2023

-Add support for ~ in paths (`ROOT`, `EXTRA_DIRECTORY`).
+* Add support for ~ in paths (`ROOT`, `EXTRA_DIRECTORY`).

 ### 3.1.2023

-Major updates for spring 2023 use in Tufts COMP 15 including:
+* Major updates for spring 2023 use in Tufts COMP 15 including:
-- Introduced concept of collection root and organized records so previously downloaded repositories are not previewed again.
+    * Introduced concept of collection root and organized records so previously downloaded repositories are not previewed again.
-- Scrolling is done by default.
+    * Scrolling is done by default.
-- Improved UI that allows for quitting previews for a query.
+    * Improved UI that allows for quitting previews for a query.
-- Improved logging.
+    * Improved logging.
-- Overall code refactoring.
+    * Overall code refactoring.

 ### 1.14.2023

-Used in Tufts COMP 15 in fall 2022.
+* Used in Tufts COMP 15 in fall 2022.
 Planned for use in future semesters.
 First version moved to course repo.